ozhanatali/ozhanatali.github.io/_posts/2024-11-04-Linear-Regression.md

     - if result of derivative is positive (positive slope) w decreases
     - if result of derivative is negative (negative slope) w increases

+# Types of Gradient descent

+**1. Batch gradient descent (BGD)**

+The term batch gradient descent refers to the fact that on every step of gradient descent, we're looking at all of the training examples, instead of just a subset of the training data. (+)Stability (+)Accuracy (-)Performance

+**2. Stochastic Gradient Descent (SGD)**

+Stochastic Gradient Descent (SGD) is a simplified version of Gradient Descent (GD) that addresses some of its challenges.
+In SGD, the gradient is computed for only one randomly selected partition of the shuffled dataset during each iteration, instead of using the entire dataset.

+**3. Mini-Batch Gradient Descent**

+Data is splitted into small batches and then compute loss for each.
+The weights are updated after each batch.

 <br/>
 ## Choise of learning rate